 Terms of Service

 PLEASE READ THESE TERMS OF SERVICE CAREFULLY.
-BY CLICKING "ACCEPTED AND AGREED TO," CUSTOMER AGREES TO THESE TERMS AND CONDITIONS.
+BY ACCEPTING ELECTRONICALLY, ACCESSING OR USING THE SERVICES, YOU AGREE TO THESE TERMS.

 These Terms of Service along with the corresponding Order Form (as defined below in section 1.5) constitute an agreement (this "Agreement") by and between Aplos, a California limited liability company whose principal place of business is 487 W Shaw Ave, Fresno, CA 93704 ("Aplos") and non-profit or other business entity executing this Agreement ("Customer").
-This Agreement is effective as of the date Customer clicks "Accepted and Agreed To" (the "Effective Date").
 Customer's use of and Aplos' provision of Aplos' System (as defined below in Section 1.8) are governed by this Agreement.

 1. DEFINITIONS.
 The following capitalized terms shall have the following meanings whenever used in this Agreement.